Privacy Policy

 5.1 Direct Marketing

-With your consent, we may use your personal data for direct marketing purposes, including:
+With your consent, we may use your personal data for direct marketing purposes, including promotional emails.

 5.2 Opt-Out Rights

-You may withdraw your consent to marketing communications at any time by:
+You may withdraw your consent to marketing communications at any time by clicking the “unsubscribe” link.

 5.3 Targeted Advertising

-We may use advertising services provided by third parties (such as Google, Meta) to display relevant advertisements to you on other websites and platforms.
-You can manage your advertising preferences through:
+We may use advertising services provided by third parties to display relevant advertisements to you, where permitted by your consent settings and applicable law.

 6. Data Security